dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 * https://talaikis.com/api/quotes/random — Returns One Random Quote.
 * https://talaikis.com/api/quotes  — Returns 100 random quotes at a time.

-From the above, call to those endpoints returns different resource.
-The first returns a random quote everytime it’s called, while the other gives random 100.
-For your app, I believe the first is just perfect, the user never gets bored!
+From the above, calls to those endpoints returns different resource.
+The first returns a random quote every time it’s called, while the other returns 100 random quotes.
+For your app, I believe the first endpoint is just perfect, so we'll use it!

 NOTE: Before you can make use of any API, you have to read the documentation, know the type of request it takes, queries, parameters and the structure of the expected response.